lzthemagic/devrel_assessment/README.md

 ## 📌 Key Learnings

-Here are the main concepts I mastered throughout this challenge:
+Here are the main concepts I learned throughout this challenge:

 | Topic                           | Key Takeaways |
 |---------------------------------|--------------|